telerik/teststudio-docs/docs/automated-tests/test-execution/quick-execution.md

 > __Tip__
 > <br>
 > <br>
-> Once the test is adjusted and demonstrates consistent execution behavior, you can include it in a test list and trigger the test run through it, where the generated results are being stored. !!!! link to be added !!!! modify !!!  <a href="/getting-started/test-execution/quick-execution" target="_blank">link to the test list page</a>.
+> Once the test is adjusted and demonstrates consistent execution behavior, you can include it in a test list and trigger the test run through it, where the generated results are being stored. !!!! link to be added !!!! modify !!!  <a href="/automated-tests/test-execution/quick-run-browsers#preferred-browser" target="_blank">link to the test list page</a>.

 ## Options to Modify for the Quick Test Run

-Test Studio provides multiple options to ease you in executing the tests and debug any encountered failures.
-You can access some of these directly through the **Test** ribbon.
-Below you can find a list of these quick access tools with a link redirecting to further details for the available options.
+Test Studio provides multiple options to ease you in executing the tests and debugging any encountered failures.
+The mostly used settings are added in the ___Quick Test Execution___ ribbon for quick access.
+These quick access options can be found in the list below

-- Set Preferred Browser
+- <a href="/automated-tests/test-execution/quick-run-browsers" target="_blank">Set Preferred Browser</a>
-- Calibrate the Browsers
+- <a href="/automated-tests/test-execution/quick-run-browsers#calibrate-browsers" target="_blank">Calibrate the Browsers</a>
-- Set a BaseURL and Compare mode
+- <a href="/automated-tests/test-execution/quick-run-baseurl" target="_blank">Set a BaseURL and Compare mode</a>
-- Change the Execution Timeouts on project level
+- <a href="/automated-tests/test-execution/quick-run-timeouts" target="_blank">Change the Execution Timeouts on project level</a>
-- Enable the Test Studio Visual Debugger tool
+- <a href="/automated-tests/test-execution/quick-run-visual-debugger" target="_blank">Enable the Test Studio Visual Debugger tool</a>
-- Enable Annotations during test run
+- <a href="/automated-tests/test-execution/quick-run-annotations" target="_blank">Enable Annotations during test run</a>

 [1]: /img/automated-tests/test-execution/quick-execution/fig1.png
 [2]: /img/automated-tests/test-execution/quick-execution/fig2.png